Roger Pogoy: 2016–17 season: Rookie of the Year

-No Championship (2017–19)
+2017–18 and 2018–19 seasons: Mythical Team selections

-In his first game of his 2nd season, Pogoy scored 16 points on 7 of 18 shooting.
-He had a game-high 24 points along with 8 rebounds, 3 assists, and 2 steals against his former FEU teammates Mac Belo and Raymar Jose.
-The KaTropa made it to the playoffs, but failed to advance to the semis.
+In his first game of his second season, Pogoy scored 16 points on 7-of-18 shooting.
+He had a game-high 24 points along with eight rebounds, three assists, and two steals against his former FEU teammates Mac Belo and Raymar Jose.
+The KaTropa made it to the playoffs but failed to advance to the semis.
 He was second in voting among Visayas players for the All-Star Games.
 In the Commissioner's Cup, they lost to the Beermen again.
 Pogoy was injured with a sprained ankle in the Governor's Cup, but he was able to play in their next games as the KaTropa did not make the playoffs.

 In the opening game for the 2019 Philippine Cup, Pogoy grabbed a career-high 16 rebounds in a loss to Ginebra.
 He had 30 points (17 coming in the fourth quarter and a three to send the game into overtime) and 12 boards in a 84–93 loss to the Phoenix Fuel Masters.
-In a game against the Magnolia Hotshots, he scored 26 points, scoring 5 of the team's 8 points in overtime, including a turnaround jumper from the post over Jio Jalalon that sealed the win.
-After sitting out versus Rain or Shine due to flu, Roger Pogoy returned with 28 points on 13-of-17 shooting, including 12 in the final quarter, where he scored 10 straight in a span of less than two minutes and led the TNT KaTropa’s 127–89 whitewashing of the Blackwater Elite while also collecting six rebounds and four assists.
-The KaTropa won two more games before losing to Northport, giving them a record of 7–4.
+In a game against the Magnolia Hotshots, he scored 26 points, scoring five of the team's eight points in overtime, including a turnaround jumper from the post over Jio Jalalon that sealed the win.
+After being unable to play versus Rain or Shine due to the flu, he returned and led the KaTropa to a rout of the Blackwater Elite.
+In that game, he finished with 28 points on 13-of-17 shooting, with 12 of those points coming in the fourth quarter, where he scored 10 straight in less than two minutes while also collecting six rebounds and four assists.
+The KaTropa won two more games before losing to the Batang Pier, giving them a record of 7–4.
 Before the playoffs, he was part of the All-Star Three-Point Shootout, the Rookie-Sophomores vs. Juniors Game, and the North vs. South Game in the 2019 All-Star Weekend.
-They lost in the quarterfinals to the Beermen in 3 games.
-He was also a finalist for Best Player of the Conference.
+In the playoffs, the KaTropa lost in the quarterfinals to the Beermen in 3 games.
+Despite the early exit, he was a finalist for Best Player of the Conference.